rasputtim/i18n-node-boilerplate/README.md

 Based on i18n with support to json and yaml (https://yaml.org/) files for translation.
 Based in the version 0.8.3 of the i18n module. refactored to ES6 and added yaml support.
-Using the Dependency injection with the  awilix module. using ejs as template engine for espress.
+Using the Dependency injection with the  awilix module. using ejs as template engine for express.

 # i18n-node-boilerplate